The 9 Best Home Swapping (House Exchange) Websites in 2026 – Reviewed

 Another house-swapping network that works with the points system.
 Points allow you to travel flexibly.
 There’s no need to match dates and locations with other members when organizing swaps.

-To help you decide how many Points to ask for, they’ll recommend you a value, which you can see by clicking ‘Points’ at the top of your screen, then selecting ‘Flex my Points’, where you can also choose the rate you ask for.
+To help you decide how many Points to ask for, they’ll recommend a value, which you can see by clicking ‘Points’ at the top of your screen, then selecting ‘Flex my Points’, where you can also choose the rate you ask for.

-A standard plan cost 23USD per month billed annually, including an international airport lounge pass and 500 free points.
+A standard plan costs 23 USD per month, billed annually, and includes an international airport lounge pass and 500 free points.

 Green Theme International